List of Days of Our Lives characters introduced in the 1980s: Eve Donovan

-The character of Eve Donovan was introduced in 1987 and portrayed by actress Charlotte Ross until 1991.
+Eve Donovan was introduced in 1987 and portrayed by actress Charlotte Ross until 1991.
 In June 2014, the character returned, this time portrayed by actress Kassie DePaiva.
-In the late 1980s, the character was introduced in the series as a prostitute.
-Eve is the daughter of Shane Donovan (Charles Shaughnessy) and Gabrielle Pascal.
-She is also the half-sister of Andrew Donovan IV and Theresa Donovan (Jen Lilley).
-Upon her return on June 18, 2014, she made an immediate connection with Dr. Daniel Jonas (Shawn Christian) and reunited with her daughter Paige Larson (True O'Brien).
+Introduced in the series as a prostitute, Eve is the daughter of Shane Donovan (Charles Shaughnessy) and Gabrielle Pascal.
+She is also the half-sister of Andrew Donovan and Theresa Donovan (Jen Lilley).
+Upon her return on June 18, 2014, she made an immediate connection with Daniel Jonas (Shawn Christian) and reunited with her daughter Paige Larson (True O'Brien).
 DePaiva last appeared as Eve on February 2, 2016.
 In May 2016, it was announced that DePaiva would briefly reprise her role as Eve, and she aired from September 8 to October 4, 2016.
 The character returned from December 9 to 12, 2016 following a two-month hiatus.
 In May 2017, it was revealed the character would yet again return on October 27, 2017, and departed the role again on December 24, 2019 - following her character's release from prison.
 DePaiva announced in May 2020 that she would returning to the series and she appeared from July 30 to September 25, 2020.

 In 2014, after 22 years, Eve returned to Salem and is shown meeting with Dr Daniel Jonas to discuss a throat surgery which she hopes will help relaunch her singing career.
 She soon reunites with her daughter Paige Larson who she does not know is dating JJ Deveraux, the son of Eve's ex-husband Jack Deveraux and her old high school rival, Jennifer Horton.
 Eve hopes to gain financial support by obtaining half the profits made by Jack's book about his life in the army, which he apparently owed her as part of their annulment agreement.
 Jennifer, who is the executive of Jack's estate, refuses to give her any share of the money as it being donated to a charity which supports war veterans, when Eve threatens to sue her, Jennifer can not risk the toll this will have on her family and agrees to give Eve her share.